 Yvan, Me, Don, MJ, Jade, Anna, Rona, Roberto

 The two peaks of Mt.
-Tsukuba enshrines the deity couple Izanagi (Nantaisan, the male body peak) and Izanami (Nyotaisan, the female body peak), who are considered the parents of the Japanese archipelago and all the deities in Japanese mythology.
-These two deities united to give birth to the gods, which led to the birth of Japan.
+Tsukuba enshrine the divine couple Izanagi (Nantai-san, the male peak) and Izanami (Nyotai-san, the female peak), who are considered the parents of the Japanese archipelago and all the deities in Japanese mythology.
+According to legend, their union led to the birth of the gods, which in turn gave rise to Japan itself.

-8:30 – We started our descent and finally got to see the trail that we took earlier and it was really beautiful.
-This was a very chill and enjoyable hike and because of the optional ropeway/cable car, I think this is a good beginner hike.
+8:30 – We started our descent and finally got to see the trail we had taken earlier — and it was really beautiful.
+This was a very chill and enjoyable hike, and because of the optional ropeway/cable car, I think it’s a great choice for beginners.

 Mt.
-Tsukuba is a popular power spot and during our descend we saw the “toad stone” on the mountain path connecting Nyotai and Miyukigahara.
-It is said that if you throw a pebble at the toad stone and it lands on the “mouth” of the rock, you will be blessed with good fortune like money.
-Of course I had to do it too.
-I landed my third one on the mouth of the “toad”… 4 days later I got my bonus and it’s more than what I expected..
+Tsukuba is known as a popular power spot, and during our descent we came across the famous “toad stone” on the mountain path connecting Nyotai and Miyukigahara.
+It’s said that if you throw a pebble and it lands on the “mouth” of the toad-shaped rock, you’ll be blessed with good fortune — especially money.
+Of course, I had to try it too.
+My third throw landed right on the mouth of the “toad”… and 4 days later, I got my bonus — and it was more than I expected.
 I’m just saying!
-The power of law of attraction is amazing.
+The power of the law of attraction is amazing.

 10:22 – Back at the torii trailhead.

 After our hike we went to Tsukuba No Yu for onsen.
-They have an indoor bath and open-air bath, there is also a sauna and a cold bath (which I really really like because I LOVE going back and forth to cold and hot bath.
-If you’ve never tried it, this is a sign that you should.)
+They have both an indoor bath and an open-air bath, plus a sauna and a cold bath — which I really love because I enjoy going back and forth between cold and hot water.
+If you’ve never tried it, this is your sign that you should.

-I’m a newbie with organizing/planing these hikes but so far, I’ve met one of the best people to hike with.
-I always look forward to our conversations in the car while driving and during this hike, I’ve had one of the best eye-opening conversations with Don who joined us for the first time.
-Made me realize that there is so much more to people than what we see.. and strangers are just friends we haven’t met yet!
+I’m still a newbie when it comes to organizing and planning these hikes, but so far I’ve met some of the best people to hike with.
+I always look forward to our conversations in the car, and during this hike, I had one of the most eye-opening conversations with Don, who joined us for the first time.

 Mt.
 Tsukuba / 筑波山